-- Serious or persistent breaches of the behaviour and rewards policy. - Refusal to go to a Behaviour Support Room placement. - Poor behaviour in the Behaviour Support Room. - Refusal to hand on smoking/vaping paraphernalia. - Refusal to hand in a mobile phone upon request. - Failure to comply with a reasonable request from the Head Teacher. - Serious defiance. - Verbal abuse to a member of staff, other adults or pupils. - Swear at a member of staff (even under their breath.) - Physical assault. - Possession of alcohol and/or drugs, including so-called 'legal highs'. - Wilful damage to school property. - Theft. - Defying a member of staff by walking off when being spoken to/reprimanded. - Physically attack another student or member of staff. - Abuse or bully another student on the basis of their race, ethnicity, ability, gender or sexual orientation.
+- Serious or persistent breaches of the behaviour and rewards policy. - Refusal to go to a Behaviour Support Room placement. - Poor behaviour in the Behaviour Support Room. - Failure to comply with a reasonable request from the Head Teacher. - Serious defiance. - Verbal abuse to a member of staff, other adults or pupils. - Physical assault. - Possession of alcohol and/or drugs, including so-called 'legal highs'. - Wilful damage to school property. - Theft.